A History of The Cinderella Charity Ball

 Candidate Campaign

-Each girl conducts her own individual, seven week campaign.
+To gain firsthand knowledge of the Club members’ experience, and the impact of the funds raised, each Cinderella Candidate is required to volunteer at one of the branches.
+We also encourage the Escorts to volunteer as well.
+Each girl conducts her own individual seven-week campaign.
 All candidates start and finish on the same dates with various events held during that time period to honor them.
 At the culmination of their campaigns, the Cinderella Ball is held to honor their exceptional efforts.
-Their campaigns consist of individual mailings, telephone calls, fundraising events and speaking before community organizations, (Rotary; Lions; etc).
-On their own, the candidates write personal letters to be mailed, follow up with phone calls and arrange their own speaking schedule.
+Their campaigns consist of individual mailings, telephone calls, fundraising events and speaking before community organizations such as local Rotary Clubs, Lions Clubs, etc. On their own, the candidates write personal letters to be mailed, follow up with phone calls and arrange their own speaking schedule.
 Their letters tell a little about themselves and a lot about the Boys & Girls Clubs in Arlington.
-Recipients receive Cinderella Ball information and are asked to buy tickets or make a charitable donation.
+Recipients receive Cinderella Ball information and are asked to buy tickets and/or make a charitable donation.
 Their follow-up phone calls cover the same information and also answer any questions the donor might have.
-Each candidate makes up her own mailing list of family, friends, community associates, and business contacts.
-It is in this manner that a new audience is reached each year.
-It is so important that the word of the Boys & Girls Clubs gets spread a little farther!
-We feel the longevity of this event is due to the fact that each year with new candidates comes a new audience to join the organization’s annual supporters.
+Every candidate makes her own mailing list of family, friends, community associates, and business contacts.
+We feel the longevity of this event is due to the fact that each year, with new candidates, comes a new audience to join the organization’s annual supporters.

-There are also three scholarship awards given the night of the Ball: 1st Place is $1500, 2nd Place is $1000, 3rd Place is $750.
-The candidates can apply for this, if they wish, with selection being based totally upon their grades, teacher recommendations and a personal essay.
+There are also three scholarships awarded the night of the Ball: 1st Place is $6,000, 2nd Place is $4,000, 3rd Place is $2,000.
+These scholarships are generously sponsored by First Rate.
+The candidates are encouraged to apply for scholarship consideration.
+Selection is based totally upon their grades, teacher recommendations and a personal essay.
 There is no consideration given to what the candidate has raised (in fact no one knows at the time of the Scholarship selection).
 A $500 scholarship has been established by the Baylor Orthopedic and Spine Hospital of Arlington for the young lady that has the most volunteer hours with the Boys & Girls Clubs before the end of the campaign.

-After the Ball, Miss Cinderella helps at events and functions of the Boys & Girls Clubs in Arlington.
-When additional help is needed the candidates are called upon.
+After the Ball, Miss Cinderella represents the Boys & Girls Clubs in Arlington at various community events.
+When additional help is needed, past candidates are also called upon.
 Since these girls are already so involved in the community and their schools, no additional service is required of them once the event is over except for participating in the Arlington annual 4th of July Parade, Arlington Parade of Lights and delivering “Yes” baskets to the following year candidates.
 It is hoped that these young women will continue on as active community leaders and lifetime advocates of all Boys & Girls Clubs.

 Thank you for your support!